Nitesh-bit/Weather-App/README.md

 ## Acknowledgments

 I would like to thanks StackOverflow as they helped me to solve mostly all my errors I encountered making this project amd Bootstrap for the designing part.
+Also please wait after searching the city name.
+It will show details after some time.
+The Reason because I am using free version of Rapid API so there is a limit of fetching the details.
+Also Weather for other city under this section will show "undefined" sometime so bear with it.
+Thank You!